scious/documentation/docs/omnisearch/02--1.4.13/actions.md

 <Figure src="img/scious-search/Refresh search results.png" />

-Refresh the search results from a Scious Search element.
+Refresh the search results from a Omnisearch element.
 This action is typically used directly following any Create or Update a search record action in scenarios where users should be able to see the effect of those changes reflected in search results.

 **Inputs**